-AVAILABLE PROGRAMS PROGRAM SPECIFIC CATEGORY REQUIREMENTS University 1 No additional program requirements Engineering A minimum average of 80% over the following, with no less than 70% in each course: An English 40S course Pre-Calculus Mathematics 40S Chemistry 40S Physics 40S If the required average for high school students is higher than the minimum average, the same average will be used for mature students.
-Music Applicants must complete additional non- academic requirements such as an audition, theory test, and letters of recommendation.
+AVAILABLE PROGRAMS PROGRAM SPECIFIC CATEGORY REQUIREMENTS University 1 No additional program requirements Engineering A minimum average of 80% over the following, with no less than 70% in each course: An English 40S course Pre-Calculus Mathematics 40S Chemistry 40S Physics 40S Music Applicants must complete additional non- academic requirements such as an audition, theory test, and letters of recommendation.
 Please refer to the Music Bulletin for more detailed information.
 Diploma in Fine Art Applicants must complete the additional non-academic requirements such as submission of a digital portfolio with a supporting written statement.
 Please refer to the Fine Arts Bulletin for more detailed information.